Campaign of the Month: October 2017

-The Anarchs of New Orleans are not the wild, gun-toting hooligans that one finds in the California Free State—or at least, the influential ones aren’t.
-Prince Vidal remembers the tumultuous nights of the original Anarch Revolt and is extraordinarily harsh in punishing Kindred who brazenly flout the Camarilla’s laws.
-Those Anarchs who have achieved any measure of status in the Big Easy have learned to work from within the system, side-by-side with Prince Vidal, in hopes of effecting change.
+The Anarchs of New Orleans are not the wild, gun-toting hooligans whose stereotype defines the California Free State—or at least, the influential ones aren’t.
+Prince Vidal remembers the tumultuous nights of the original Anarch Revolt and is extraordinarily harsh in punishing rabble-rousers who would upset the Camarilla’s order.
+Anarchs who have achieved any measure of status in the Big Easy have learned to work from within the system, side-by-side with the prince, in hopes of effecting change.
 Indeed, they have actually managed to insert themselves into a few fairly important positions in the city hierarchy.
-Two of the city’s Primogen are Anarchs (or at least, as some argue, merely sympathetic towards the Movement).
-One of them, Coco Duquette, is also the local covenant’s informal leader.
-Between their efforts, they have managed to restrain Prince Vidal from oppressing the local Anarchs to quite the same extent that he throws his weight against the Invictus and the Circle of the Crone.
-(Of course, some argue that his tolerance of the Anarchs is based less on the efforts of these two Primogen and more on the fact that the Anarchs simply don’t pose much of a threat.)
+Two of the city’s primogen, Miss Opal and Coco Duquette, consider themselves Anarchs.
+Between their efforts, they have managed to restrain Prince Vidal from oppressing the local Unbound to quite the same extent that he throws his weight against the Invictus and the Circle of the Crone.
+(Of course, some argue that his tolerance of the Anarchs is based less on the efforts of these two primogen and more on the fact that the Anarchs simply don’t pose much of a threat.)

 Ultimately, the Anarch goals in New Orleans are similar to the covenant’s objectives elsewhere: to establish a Kindred leadership based on more democratic (or at least egalitarian) principles than rule by eldest or by divine right.
 Neither Duquette nor Miss Opal has any delusions, though.
 Their positions simply aren’t strong enough to push for any sort of major change.
 For the time being they perform a balancing act, arguing and maneuvering to restrain the worst of Vidal’s excesses (as they see them), while never opposing him so strongly that he considers them actual enemies.

 In the interim, they recruit, speaking often to young Kindred of all the covenants—and other factions besides Vidal’s when they can get away with it.
-They’ve actually succeeded in bolstering their numbers of late, though the overwhelming majority of new recruits comprises neonates, many of whom do not even dwell in New Orleans proper, but in the surrounding parishes and communities.
-The Anarchs also make a habit of playing intermediary, carrying messages between and working with multiple opposed parties, even hosting the occasional meeting between Vidal’s, Savoy’s and/or Baron Cimitiere’s representatives.
+They’ve actually succeeded in bolstering their numbers since Hurricane Katrina, though the overwhelming majority of new recruits comprises neonates, some of whom do not even dwell in New Orleans proper, but in the surrounding parishes and communities.
+The Anarchs also make a habit of playing intermediary, carrying messages between and working with multiple opposed parties, even hosting the occasional meeting between Vidal’s, Savoy’s and/or Baron Cimitière’s representatives.
 By doing so, they hope to make themselves useful to all three factions.
 If they can maintain their position, they prevent any of the primary factions from turning against them, and have already proven themselves a valuable ally should one faction finally gain a true victory over the others.

-The coming of Vidal in 1769 changed everything.
-A survivor of the original Anarch Revolt who had seen his sire and broodmates fall beneath Anarchs’ fangs, Vidal viewed the Firebrands’ ideology as a grave threat to his rule and wasted no time in stamping out its proponents.
-By 1815, the Prince’s forces had executed or driven out every Kindred who refused to acknowledge the Camarilla’s claim over New Orleans.
-The only known survivor of this purge was the Brujah Smiling Jack, an alleged former pirate who fled the city after swearing to see Vidal toppled from his new throne.
+The Camarilla’s coming in 1769 changed everything.
+Vidal was a survivor of the original Anarch Revolt and had seen his sire and broodmates fall beneath Anarchs’ fangs.
+He viewed the Firebrands’ ideology as a grave threat to his rule and wasted little time in purging its vocal proponents.
+By 1815, Camarilla forces had executed or driven out every Kindred who refused to take an oath of loyalty to the prince and acknowledge the Ivory Tower’s claim over New Orleans.
+The only known survivor of this purge was the Brujah Smiling Jack, an alleged former pirate active throughout the Caribbean.
+He fled the city after vowing to see Vidal toppled from his new throne.

-Of course, as Anarchs are fond of stating, no amount of oppression can kill an idea.
-The same circumstances that gave rise to Anarchs in the Old World inevitably repeated themselves in the New.
-Many of these early 19th century Anarchs were former slaves who saw the elder-dominated society of the Camarilla as little different from the oppression they suffered under their mortals owners, and the widespread belief among elders that Negroes were unworthy of the Embrace only further inflamed their ire.
-Nevertheless, Vidal’s hegemony was not so contested during the Antebellum as it is in the Modern Nights, and the heavy-handed Prince was able to turn his full resources towards squashing malcontents and dissenters.
-Donovan’s predecessor as Sheriff, the Ventrue Robert Bastien, became particularly reviled for his harsh treatment of black Anarchs.
+Anarch ideals proved harder to kill than Anarchs themselves, however, and the same circumstances that gave rise to the Movement in the Old World inevitably repeated themselves in the New World.
+Some of the Antebellum’s Anarchs were “latecomers” from the Europe who were inspired by the American Revolution or who simply felt there was more opportunity in the increasingly populated cities across the Atlantic.
+Others were Embraced without a prince’s permission in areas where the still-nascent Camarilla’s grasp was weak and uninclined to bow before any prince’s authority.
+Some were even former slaves who saw the elder-dominated society of the Camarilla as little different from the oppression they had suffered under their mortal owners.
+Nevertheless, Vidal’s hegemony was not so contested during the Antebellum as it is in the Modern Nights, and the heavy-handed prince was able to turn his full resources towards crushing any malcontents and dissenters who entered his city.
+Donovan’s predecessor as sheriff, the Ventrue Robert Bastien, became particularly reviled for his harsh treatment of the era’s Anarchs.

-No Firebrands are known to survived from the early 19th century save the Brujah Annie Pope.
-A former slave who was attracted to New Orleans by its large freed black community, Pope garnered substantial influence by co-opting (or according to some, inspiring) the local legend of Annie Christmas and establishing a tentative alliance with Baron Cimitiere.
-Still a relatively new arrival to the Crescent City, the Samedi hoped to sway Vidal’s attitude towards Vodoun (he knows far better now, of course), and was hesitant to support Pope too publicly lest the Prince come to associate Vodouisants and Anarchs as one and the same.
-This act would have significant repercussions for the Movement in the next century, but for the next few decades, Pope survived by keeping her head low and remaining hidden among the kine.
+No firebrands are known to survived from the early 19th century save the Brujah Annie Pope.
+A former slave who was attracted to New Orleans by its large freed black community, Pope garnered substantial influence by co-opting (or according to some, inspiring) the local legend of Annie Christmas and establishing a tentative alliance with Baron Cimitière.
+The Samedi houngan was still a relatively new arrival to the Crescent City and hoped to sway Vidal’s attitude towards Vodoun, which made him reluctant to offer Pope his public support lest the prince come to associate faith in the loa with the Anarch ideology he so abhorred.
+The Baron’s hesitance would have significant repercussions for the Movement in the next century, but for the next few decades, Pope survived by keeping her head low and remaining hidden among the kine.

-Coco Duquette’s arrival to New Orleans in 1856 would finally shift the hoary Prince’s attitudes.
+Coco Duquette’s arrival to New Orleans in 1856 would finally shift the hoary prince’s attitudes.
 A veteran of France’s revolutions, Duquette believed violence was a fruitless means of bringing about change.
 The Parisian Brujah was willing to do something with Vidal that no other Anarch had previously considered: play by his rules.
-In accordance with the Fifth Tradition, Duquette formally presented herself before the Prince’s court and humbly requested his permission to reside in New Orleans.
-A surprised Vidal could find no reason to refuse.
-Indeed, being so accustomed to dealing with Anarchs through brute force, the Prince was sufficiently impressed that he granted Duquette a minor domain and feeding rights of her own in Esplanade Ridge.
-Though a beneficent gesture on Vidal’s part, it would also tie Duquette to the city’s social hierarchy, as she now had the same obligations towards the Regent of Esplanade Ridge (and thus Vidal by proxy) as any other Kindred who held domain within the district.
-This act would define much of the Anarchs’ future relationship with the Prince.
+She formally presented herself before the prince’s court in accordance with the Fifth Tradition and humbly requested his permission to reside in New Orleans.
+When she also agreed to swear the required oath to uphold the city’s laws, a surprised Vidal could find no reason to refuse.
+Indeed, the prince was sufficiently impressed that he granted Duquette a small domain of her own in Esplanade Ridge.

 More to come…